LautyFarias/shopping-cart/README.md

-# shopping-cart
+# Shopping-cart
-Simple shopping cart in PHP
+A simple shopping cart made in a bad way